Oncotaxel Injection

 Premedication with Corticosteroids to Prevent Hypersensitivity and Fluid Retention

-Patients are routinely premedicated with oral corticosteroids, such as dexamethasone, to mitigate risks of hypersensitivity reactions and capillary leak syndrome.
+Patients are often given corticosteroids, like dexamethasone, before procedures to reduce the chances of reactions and capillary leakage syndrome.

 Administration Technique: Intravenous Infusion Protocol